frederic-perez/AmE-dictionary/data/dictionary.md

 __chomp__ _v_
 __chomping__
 __choppy__ _adj_ :three: (choppier) _(of a sea, lake, or river)_ Having many small waves. _Before the waters get choppier._ _Choppy waters._
-__chops__ _n informal_ :seven::hammer: A person's or animal's mouth or jaws. _Acting chops._ _Truly pro-level video chops._ _In six months inmates will have the coding chops to land work as entry-level Web developers._ _Nichols honed his comedy chops._ _Their songwriting chops._
+__chops__ _n informal_ :seven: A person's or animal's mouth or jaws. _Acting chops._ _Truly pro-level video chops._ _In six months inmates will have the coding chops to land work as entry-level Web developers._ _Nichols honed his comedy chops._ _Their songwriting chops._
 __chortles__ _v_
 __chuck out__ _v_
 __chuck__ _v_ :five::hammer: (chucked, chucking) _I made plans to chuck everything._ _In "Network," viewers were persuaded to chuck their TVs out the window._ _When the quarterback chucks a pass with the game on the line._ _He was flinging the ball hither and thither, chucking it five feet over his receiver's heads._